rogerlew/advanced-human-factors/schedule.md

 ### 3/19

-- Luz: Human Factors and Health Wearables
+- Luz: Designing for High-Stress Environments
 - Miguel: Design and use of augmentative and alternative communication devices
 - Gene: Complexity management, designing for beginner vs expert